DharunikaB/TrustGraph/README.md

 ML is deliberately positioned as a secondary validation and candidate-prioritization layer, not as the sole production decision-maker.

-The model used during validation was:
+The validation model used was:

 GradientBoostingClassifier

-Evaluation configuration included:
+Evaluation configuration:

 5 random seeds
 30 features
 395 development rows
 423 held-out rows
 ML threshold: 0.37
-Multi-seed held-out validation
+Multi-Seed Held-Out Validation
 Metric	Mean
 Precision	94.36%
 Recall	94.88%